tyleredouglas/DeepPool/README.md

 ## Features
 - Simulation of read-data from in silico populations experiencing recombination and drift to create training datasets
-- Quantificaiotn of haplotype composition via Bayesian MCMC.
+- Quantification of haplotype composition via Bayesian MCMC.
 - Deep learning-based prediction of haplotype composition estimation error.
 - Modules for feature generation, model training, fine-tuning, and validation.